The City of Long Beach

 The Port of Long Beach (also known as the Harbor Department) is one of the world’s busiest seaports, a hub for one-third of all the trade moving through West Coast ports.
 Port - related trade supports more than 30,000 Long Beach jobs and more than 300,000 jobs throughout Southern California.

-Long Beach Airport, conveniently located between Los Angeles and Orange County, is a hassle-free alternative for leisure travelers and business fliers into and out of Southern California.
-One of the busiest general aviation airports in the nation, Long Beach Airport is a popular destination for privately owned aircraft, most notably corporate jets.
+The award-winning and nationally recognized Long Beach Airport, conveniently located between Los Angeles and Orange County, is a hassle-free alternative for leisure travelers and business fliers into and out of Southern California.
+One of the busiest general aviation airports in the nation, Long Beach Airport is also a popular destination for privately owned aircraft, most notably corporate jets.

 Flanking the downtown marina lie four oil islands complete with waterfalls and lush tropical foliage.
 Who would guess that their surfaces are home to more than 1,200 wells that tap into a prolific oil field more than a mile beneath the surface.
 Oil Properties has managed these oil operations for four decades, proving that it is possible for industry and tourism to live in harmony for mutual benefit.